 Ingredients

-- 9.5 oz. chocolate chips - or chocolate bar chunks
+- 9.5 ounces milk chocolate chips - or chocolate bar chunks

-- 9.5 oz. white chocolate chips - or white chocolate bar chunks
+- 9.5 ounces white chocolate chips - or white chocolate bar chunks

 Instructions

 - Bring the water in the saucepan to a boil and then turn the heat to medium-low to simmer.
-You don’t want to burn the chocolate.
+You don't want to burn the chocolate.
 Stir to gently melt the chocolate chips until smooth.
 Remove from heat.
-(For a time saver, you could also melt each chocolate type individually in small bowls in the microwave for 20 seconds at a time, stirring each time until melted.)
+(Alternative melting option: For a time saver, you could also melt each chocolate type individually in small bowls in the microwave for 20 seconds at a time, stirring each time until melted.)

 - Place the ice cube mold on a baking sheet so that you can transfer it easily later.
 Pour the chocolate into the ice cube mold cavities (it should fill about 14 of them).
 Fill them to just below the top, because when you push the spoons in, the chocolate level will rise a bit.